Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Introduction

-Despite the advancements in multi-task approaches of surgical workflow analysis benchmarks, there remains a significant gap in the literature concerning a holistic understanding of the multi-level nature of surgical interventions.
-A fundamental limitation of most current surgical workflow analysis benchmarks is their constrained study of the spatial dimensions of endoscopic images.
-Specifically, current benchmarks often disregard the visual localization of the constitutive acting agents, which are the surgical instruments in a surgical procedure~(\cite{nwoye2021rendezvous}).
-Notably, just a few benchmarks of laparoscopic surgeries integrate surgical instrument detection or segmentation into surgical workflow analysis, a gap primarily due to the time-consuming nature of gathering these annotation types~(\cite{heico,grammatikopoulou2021cadis}).
-This oversight is evident, as instrument segmentation, detection, or tracking, despite their critical relevance, have mostly been treated as independent areas from surgical workflow analysis.
-For example, the Endoscopic Vision challenges on instrument segmentation~(\cite{endovis2015,endovis2017,endovis2018}) have become the standard benchmarks on pixel-wise instrument recognition, but besides external annotations of instrument-tissue interactions~(\cite{islam2020interactions}), these frameworks do not provide annotations for other surgical workflow analysis tasks.
+Despite the advancements in multi-task benchmarks for SWA, there remains a significant gap in the literature concerning a holistic understanding of the multi-level nature of surgical interventions.
+A fundamental limitation of most current SWA benchmarks is their constrained study of the spatial dimensions of endoscopic images.
+Specifically, current benchmarks often disregard the visual localization of surgical instruments, which are the constitutive acting agents in any endoscopic surgery~(\cite{nwoye2021rendezvous}).
+Instead, surgical instrument segmentation or detection tasks have mostly been treated as independent areas from SWA~(\cite{jin2018tooldetection}), and very few endoscopic benchmarks integrate these tasks with SWA due to the time-consuming nature of gathering such annotations.
+Nonetheless, integrating the visual locations of surgical instruments is primordial for robot-assisted surgery, as current robotic systems can track instrument usage and kinematics but cannot link these signals to the instruments' visual locations~(\cite{du2016tracking,su2018haptic,Guan2023multimode}).
+On top of that, instrument segmentation, as the finest-grained level of visual recognition, would allow surgical robots to understand instrument shapes~(\cite{baby2023s3net}), poses~(\cite{du2018pose}), and visual boundaries~(\cite{garcia2017toolnet}).

-Nonetheless, integrating visual locations of surgical instruments has primordial implications for robot-assisted surgery, as current robotic systems generate instrument utilization signals but lack the capability to relate these presence data to their visual locations within the surgical scene~(\cite{du2016tracking,su2018haptic,Guan2023multimode}).
-On top of that, instrument segmentation would allow surgical robotic systems to benefit from the most granular approach to instrument recognition and thus acquire a notion of instrument shape~(\cite{baby2023s3net}), pose~(\cite{du2018pose}), and pixel-wise boundaries~(\cite{garcia2017toolnet}), which, in turn, can lead to multiple augmented reality applications~(\cite{long2020augmentedreality,backer2023deliniation}).
-Therefore, bridging this gap between instrument segmentation and surgical workflow analysis is essential for advancing the field of Robotic Endoscopic Vision.